 This initiative aims to support proactively countries’ efforts to address challenges in energy and water management.
 With the energy sector as an entry point, Thirsty Energy quantifies trade-offs and identifies synergies between water and energy resource management.
 The initiative demonstrates the importance of combined energy and water management approaches through demand-based work in several countries, thus providing examples of how evidence-based operational tools in resource management can enhance sustainable development.

 • World Water Day 2014: Water and Energy

 World Water Day (WWD) is held annually on 22 March as a means of focusing attention on the importance of freshwater and advocating for the sustainable management of freshwater resources.
 Each year, World Water Day highlights a specific aspect of freshwater.
-In 2014 the focus is on water and energy issues.
-The United Nations University (UNU) and the United Nations Industrial Development Organization (UNIDO) are leading official celebrations.
+In 2014 the focus was on water and energy issues.
+The United Nations University (UNU) and the United Nations Industrial Development Organization (UNIDO) led official celebrations on behalf of UN-Water.